Rhys McKenna

-Rhys MacArthur McKenna (born 17 August 2004) is an Australian cricketer who plays as a right-arm fast-medium bowler and right-handed batter for Victoria in the Women's National Cricket League (WNCL) and Melbourne Stars in the Women's Big Bash League (WBBL).
+Rhys MacArthur McKenna (born 17 August 2004) is an Australian cricketer who plays as a right-arm fast-medium bowler and right-handed batter for Victoria in the Women's National Cricket League (WNCL) and the Melbourne Stars in the Women's Big Bash League (WBBL).
 She made her professional debut in the first match of the 2021–22 WBBL for the Stars against Sydney Sixers, bowling one over for nine runs and taking the wicket of Ellyse Perry.
 She plays club cricket for Prahran.

 International career

-In December 2022, McKenna was selected in the Australia Under-19 squad for the 2023 ICC Under-19 Women's T20 World Cup.
+In December 2022, McKenna was selected in the Australia under-19 squad for the 2023 ICC Under-19 Women's T20 World Cup.